need4swede/wiki-go/data/documents/personalization/profiles/document.md

-## Overview
+## Who's Watching

+At launch, Neptune shows a profile picker with everyone who has signed in on the device.
+Each avatar previews that person's own theme behind it.
+Pick a profile and the whole app follows: watch history, favorites, theme, layouts, home screen, everything.

-Profiles appear as circular avatar cards in Settings showing:
+Profiles also appear as avatar cards at the top of Settings, with a checkmark on the current one.

-- Profile picture or initials
-- Username
-- Green checkmark on current profile

 ## Switching Profiles

-**Saved session:** Select profile, switches instantly.
+**Saved session:** select the profile.
+Switches without re-entering credentials.

-**No session:** Enter password when prompted.
+**No session:** enter the password when prompted.

-**Passwordless accounts:** Switches automatically.
+**Passwordless accounts:** switch without prompting.

 ## Adding Profiles

-1. Scroll to end of profiles row
+1. Select the **Add** card in the profiles row
-2. Select **Add Profile**
-3. Sign in with username/password or Quick Connect
+2. Sign in with username and password, or Quick Connect
+3. Optionally copy preferences from an existing profile as a starting point

+The **Copy Preferences From** step is handy when setting up a family member who wants your layout without your watch history.